cslant/laravel-telegram-git-notifier/docs/single/send-notification-flow.md

     Event {
         int id PK
         json payload "The webhook payload"
-        string event_name "The name of the event in payload" string action "The action of the event in payload" }
+        string name "The name of the event in payload" string action "The action of the event in payload" }